redhat-sap/sap-hana-deployment/README.md

       or on a third node, if these files are available on the control node or on a third node.

 #### 3\.
 Run the SAP HANA installation
-  Once the SAP HANA installation files are available on the managed node, the installation on the is started on the managed node.
+  Once the SAP HANA installation files are available on the managed node, the installation is started on the managed node.
-  By specifying a valid argument to variable sap_hana_deployment_addhosts, a SAP HANA scale-out installation is performed on the additional hosts.
+  By specifying a valid argument to variable `sap_hana_deployment_addhosts`, one or more SAP HANA hosts are added after the installation on the first node has completed, meaning that the role will create a SAP HANA scale-out system.
+  If the variable `sap_hana_deployment_install_primary` is set to the value `n`, then instead of installing a fresh SAP HANA system, additional hosts are added to an existing SAP HANA installation instead, using the argument to variable `sap_hana_deployment_addhosts`.

 #### 4\.
 Apply the SAP HANA license
-  After the SAP HANA installation has completed, the SAP HANA license can be applied.
+  After a fresh SAP HANA installation has completed, the SAP HANA license can be applied.

 ## Role Variables